 Small Fleets, Big Opportunities

 Plains Dedicated is a group of transportation professionals committed to service, safety, and family.
-We can cut out the middleman in the industry, the “Broker,” by working directly with shippers on their needs 7 days a week, 52 weeks a year.

 Our carrier members are some of the very best in transportation.
 We hand select our members through a qualifying and referral process.
 They are all subject to a probationary period to ensure they fit our customers’ needs and our members’ philosophy.
 As a small group of transportation providers, we can provide better service to our customers by working together with our shippers, as a team.